Car Rental Insurance Iceland: Do You Need It? How Does it Work?

 3. Peace of Mind: Having car rental insurance provides peace of mind throughout your journey.
 It allows you to enjoy the stunning landscapes and attractions in Iceland without worrying about the potential financial burdens that may arise from accidents or damages to the rental vehicle.

-4. Protection Against Theft and Vandalism: Car rental insurance often includes coverage for theft and vandalism.
+4. Protection Against Theft and Vandalism: Rental car insurance often includes coverage for theft and vandalism.
 In case the rental vehicle is stolen or vandalized, the insurance can help cover the costs of replacement or repairs, ensuring that you are not left solely responsible for the financial consequences.

 5. Assistance and Support: Car rental insurance may provide additional benefits such as roadside assistance, towing services, and support in navigating the insurance claim process.
 These services offer convenience and peace of mind, knowing that help is just a phone call away in case of emergencies or breakdowns.